utdata/rwd-mastery-assignments/austin-animal-center/rubric-tableau.md

 The items you'll turn in are:

-- Your Tableau project, which you need to export as a Packaged Workbook.
+- Your Tableau project, which you need to **export as a Packaged Workbook**.
 You'll find this under File > Export Packaged Workbook.
 The resulting file should have a .tbwx extension.
 Turn this into Canvas.
 - In a comment on the assignment, tell me which sheet has your "finished" chart.
 - Turn in your data drop about what you learned.
 - Turn in your data diary that documents your process.